multiscale/muscle3/docs/source/time_bridges.rst

 same number of messages for any given section of simulated time.

-If the two programs do not run on exactly the same timeline, but one has somewhat smaller or larger time steps than the other or the size of the steps varies, then this will no longer work, because the number of messages sent by one side will not match the number of times the other tries to receive.
-This leads to clock skew (where information from the past or the future is used instead of from the present), or in the case of bidirectional communication to deadlock, where the simulation halts because the programs are waiting for each other.
+If the two programs do not run on exactly the same timeline, but one has somewhat smaller or larger time steps than the other, then we will get clock skew, where the simulation time in the two components doesn't match anymore and information from the past or the future is used rather than from the present.

+If the number of messages sent doesn't match the number of messages received and there's bidirectional communication then we can get a deadlock, where the simulation halts because the programs are waiting for each other.

 Time bridges exist to solve these problems, and allow connecting programs (or entire models) if the time lines are neither identical nor nested, but similar and possibly